Kyle-Undefined/galdur/README.md

 ### CLI not found

 If Galdur cannot find the AI tool, install the CLI normally and restart Obsidian.

-On Windows, Galdur checks common install locations and `PATH`.
+Without WSL mode, Galdur checks common Windows install locations and `PATH`.

+With WSL mode enabled, Galdur resolves the tool through `wsl.exe` and looks inside the selected distro.
+Leave `WSL distro` empty to use your default distro, or set it explicitly if the CLI is installed in a different one.

 You can also use the relevant environment override:

 - `GALDUR_CLAUDE_CMD`
 - `GALDUR_CODEX_CMD`
 - `GALDUR_GEMINI_CMD`
 - `GALDUR_OPENCODE_CMD`

-### Windows-only support
+### Windows host requirement

-The managed runtime currently supports Windows only. macOS and Linux are not supported in this release.
+The managed runtime currently supports Windows only. macOS and Linux are not supported as host platforms in this release.

+WSL is supported as an optional CLI execution target on Windows.
+In that mode, the runtime still runs on Windows, while the selected AI CLI runs inside your WSL distro.

 ## Development